 Note: The frequency/resubmission codes can be found in the NUCC (National Uniform Claim Committee) manual for CMS-1500 Claim forms or the UB Editor (Uniform Billing Editor) for CMS-1450 (UB-04) Claim forms.

-Corrected Claims must be sent within 365 calendar days from date of service or discharge.
+Corrected Claims must be sent within 365 calendar days from the date of service or within ninety (90) days of the most adjudicated Claim.

 Corrected Claims submission options: